inaka/shotgun/README.md

 provided the data received is added to a queue, whose values can be obtained calling the `shotgun:events/1`.
 Default value is `undefined`.

-The following is an example of the usage of **shotgun** when consuming SSEs.
+The following is an example of the usage of **shotgun** when consuming SSE.

 ```erlang
 {ok, Conn} = shotgun:open("locahost", 8080).